This article from Christoph Rauhut investigates what digital competence means in the corporate practice of today.

 Digital Skill: Information and Data

 In this case, too, much can be achieved in day-to-day business operations through a good communications policy with the workforce.
 Therefore, managers should always lead by example.
-If the manager decides to build a proprietary file system, for example, the employees may decide not to set out on the right new path.
+If the manager decides to build a proprietary file system, for example, the employees may decide not to set out on the correct new path.

 Application (example): Blended and Digital Learning in Communities

 The process of teaching employees digital skills is not that different from teaching them other skills.
 The possibility of using systems from human resources (e.g. the LMS) exists at this point too.
 Companies should not see this as a one-way street, however, but, at best, as a complementary system for different offerings and services.
 The reason for this lies in the nature of people themselves.
-Different types of people exist who are of learning types (visual vs. auditory) and have different learning interests.
+Different types of people exist who represent different learning types (visual vs. auditory) and who have different learning interests.
 This is a very wide-ranging field so we won’t go into it in more detail here.
 Important, however, is that the different types have to be addressed in different ways.

 Depending on the possibilities the platform offers, digital learning content can be supported in different ways.
 Thus, the exchange in learning communities can be supported, for example, by a preparation and follow-up community for each course in the LMS, where participants and, if applicable, the tutor can exchange ideas.
 Many social networks offer an option for recording videos or webinars.
 This element can also be linked to the online community.
 Exchange and communication also play a central role here.
 The sustainability of the information should not be forgotten either, however.
 Participants can view the information about the course later.
 The same goes for employees who didn’t even take part in the course.